txthinking/brook/README.md

 -   Chrome on Mobile: Settings -> Privacy and security -> Use secure DNS -> Off
 -   Chrome on Desktop: Settings -> Privacy and security -> Security -> Use secure DNS -> Off
 -   Windows: Windows Settings -> Network & Internet -> Your Network -> DNS settings -> Edit -> Preferred DNS -> Unencrypted only -> 8.8.8.8
+-   iOS/Mac avoid upgrading to secure DNS: related DST can be blocked by script.
+You can also create a DNS by yourself: `brook dnsserver --listen :53`

 Other systems and software, please find out whether it exists and how to close it